-A quick note: If you have the bad habit of picking at blemishes—don't!—because that can further damage your skin and turn a blemish into a permanent scar, when it could have been just a red mark that diminishes over time.
+A quick note: If you have the bad habit of picking at breakouts—don't!—because that can further damage your skin and turn a breakout into a permanent scar, when it could have been just a red mark that diminishes over time.
 For the details on how to pop a pimple the right way, see our article, How to Pop, Treat, & Conceal a Blemish and consider using a professional comedone extractor tool.

 OK, now that we've defined the difference between a post-breakout discoloration and an acne scar, let's talk about the solutions for each!

 Treating Red Marks & Acne Scars: What Works (and What Doesn't)

 With very few exceptions, skin-care products claiming to eliminate post-breakout discolorations don't work as promised.
 There are indeed skin-lightening treatments that contain hydroquinone and slow down melanin (which is responsible for giving color to hair, skin, and eyes) production, which reduces the appearance of sun-damaged areas of skin (i.e., brownish discolorations).

-However, the pink to red acne marks are not related to melanin, which means that using hydroquinone or other types of skin-lightening ingredients is largely unhelpful.
+However, the pink to red acne marks are not related to melanin, which means that using hydroquinone or other types of melanin inhibiting skin-lightening ingredients is largely unhelpful.
 The one exception is for those with darker skin tones where post-acne marks are brownish in color from the skin's pigment, melanin.
 In those cases, hydroquinone is an option to fade their appearance.